V-MalM/Plotly_B3/README.md

         <p><img src="DashBoard/Images/dashboard_new.jpg" width="80%"></p>
     <!-- ![dashboard](DashBoard/Images/dashboard_new.jpg) -->

 * The Gauge Chart plots the weekly washing frequency of the individual.
-It is built using  <https://plot.ly/javascript/gauge-charts/> as a guide
+It is built using  <https://plot.ly/javascript/gauge-charts/> as a guide.

     * The needle shows the wash frequecy of selected subject whenever a new sample is selected.
         <p><img src="DashBoard/Images/gauge_new.jpg" width="50%"></p>